History of Forest School

-Forest School is a concept that began life in this country in the late 1990’s, although it is now widely used in schools and forests up and down the country!
-Forest School has been adapted from a Scandinavian approach to learning.
-The original source was Sweden in the 1950’s, it then spread to other Scandinavian and European countries, being used mainly in pre-school, although this is rapidly changing as the value for all age groups is being recognised.
+Forest School is a concept that began life in this country in the late 1990’s, and is widely used in schools and forests up and down the country and was adapted from a Scandinavian approach to learning.

 In the mid 1990’s a group of nursery nurse students and lecturers from Bridgewater College, Somerset visited Denmark and witnessed the benefits of the Danish Forest Schools firsthand.
 They were so inspired that they brought the concept back to the UK and started what is now recognised as ‘Forest School’.